-Dr. Freedhoff says customers would be even better served if Canada adopted new U.S. rules where chain restaurants must list calorie content right on its menus by December.
+Dr. Freedhoff says customers would be even better served if Canada forced restaurants to list calorie content right on its menus.

 Dr. Freedhoff adds that no amount of public information can make up for the fact that restaurants typically don't serve up health food.